Skip to main content

 The instinct is to ask: "Can AI do this for me?"

-The answer is yes—but not the way most vendors are selling it.
+The answer is yes -but not the way most vendors are selling it.

 Why Generic LLMs Fail at GIS

 Anyone can get Claude or GPT to generate geospatial code.
 The question is whether that code works in production, at scale, on YOUR platform, with YOUR constraints.
+Generic LLMs fail at GIS automation for specific, predictable reasons.

-1They don't understand coordinate systems
+They don't understand coordinate systems

-2They suggest approaches that fail at scale
+They suggest approaches that fail at scale

-3They ignore platform-specific constraints
+They ignore platform-specific constraints

-4They lack enterprise awareness
+They lack enterprise awareness

 GEOSException: IllegalArgumentException: Unhandled geometry type in CoverageUnion